How to write a thriller novel? Read the article to have the process at your fingertips.

 Be careful and attentive when writing in your twists.
 It can be easy to let plot twists become plot holes.
 This is where good writing software can come in handy.
 Something like Squibler can be abundantly helpful in staying on track and keeping your thoughts organized.

 Squibler helps you outline, research, and write your novel all in the same place.
-It gives you a place to take notes and jot down ideas within a chapter or scene.
+It gives you a place to take notes and jot down ideas right next to a chapter or scene in front of your eyes.
 Not only will this help you avoid plot holes by keeping everything straight, but it’ll get your book done faster and more efficiently in general.

 In addition to staying organized, you need to make sure each twist is big enough.
 It needs to change things.
 It needs to keep things moving forward, otherwise, it will feel useless and boring to the reader.
 Keep these things in mind to create the best possible plot twists: